Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 Liability

 Whenever you are doing excavation work, there is the chance of hitting utility lines.
-Not only does this add another step in the process (getting the public utilities marked), it also adds potential liability and safety issues on properties with private utilities or other buried lines on site.
+Not only does this add another step to the process (getting the public utilities marked), but it also introduces potential liability and safety issues for properties with private utilities or other buried lines on site.

 Invasiveness